vedmack/feedback_me/README.md

 Features:
 =====

+  - Using CSS3 Transition for sliding out the feedback widget (jquery UI used as a fallback for older browsers)
   - Bootstrap support
   - jQuery UI themes support
   - 4 different possible locations to place the widget
+  - Using AJAX post to send data to server ('name', 'message' and 'email' parameters will be send to your servlet/php file etc...)
+  - Ability to send additional params to server (csrf token / logged in user_name / etc`)
   - Ability to embed any external html file inside the feedback_me widget for maximum customization
   - RTL support
-  - Uses ajax post to send data to server ('name', 'message' and 'email' parameters will be send to your servlet/php file etc...)
-  - Ability to send additional params to server (csrf token / logged in user_name / etc`)
   - All labels are customizable
   - Customizable placeholder (HTML5) for all input fields
   - Optional required attribute (HTML5) for all input fields with homegrown validation